-A statutory auditor shall be appointed by the Board of Directors of the management company for a term of six financial years after approval from the AMF.
+A Statutory Auditor shall be appointed by the governance body of the management company for a term of six financial years after approval from the AMF.

 It shall certify that the accounts are true and fair.

 Its term of office may be renewed.